mg86837242/high-street-gym-v4-client/README.md

 The technologies to be used for implementing this project is left to the discretion of the programmer/developer.
 The extensive list of packages used in the backend and the frontend can be found in their respective `package.json` files.
 Essential technologies used for this project are listed below:

 - Git – for version controlling (also used during deployment)
-- Prettier & ESLint – for code formatting and cod quality
+- Prettier & ESLint – for code formatting and code quality
 - Zod – for data validation in both backend and frontend
-- MySQL – database management system with mysql2 adapter (which has built-in methods for database transactions)
+- MySQL – database management system with mysql2 adapter (which has built-in methods for database transaction)
 - Express.js – for building RESTful APIs
 - React
 - React Router 6.4+